William Haines: Interior design

 Haines and Shields began a successful dual career as interior designers and antique dealers.
 Among their early clients were friends such as Joan Crawford, Gloria Swanson, Carole Lombard, Marion Davies, and George Cukor.
-After a neighbor accused the two of propositioning his son, about 100 members of a white supremacist group called "The White Legion" dragged the two men from their El Porto, Manhattan Beach, home and beat them.
-The incident was widely reported at the time, but Manhattan Beach police never brought charges against the attackers.
+After a neighbor accused the two of propositioning her son, about 30 local residents including members of a white supremacist group called "The White Legion" dragged the two men from their home in El Porto near the city of Manhattan Beach (this was before El Porto became a part of that city) and beat them.
+The incident was widely reported at the time, but the Los Angeles County Sheriff’s office never brought charges against the attackers.
 The child molestation accusations against Haines and Shields were unfounded and the case was dismissed due to a lack of evidence.
 In reality, the boy had been chasing Haines' dog on the beach and Haines paid the child six cents to go home; this was misinterpreted as a proposition.
 When Jack L. Warner remodeled his estate in 1937, he hired Haines as interior decorator.
+He also designed an office for Frank Sinatra and the Mocambo nightclub.

-The couple finally settled in the Hollywood community of Brentwood and their business prospered until their retirement in the early 1970s, except for a brief interruption when Haines served in World War II.
+The couple finally settled in the west Los Angeles community of Brentwood and their business prospered until their retirement in the early 1970s, except for a brief interruption when Haines served in World War II.

+Known for his impeccable taste in interior design and love for vintage pieces, Haines worked closely with his friend Joan Crawford — whom he teasingly called Cranberry — to renovate her Brentwood home.
+His unconventional choice of an all-white decor for her living room caused a sensation and helped launch his interior design career, working for Carole Lombard next.
+Later in 1956, he would decorate Crawford’s newly renovated two-floor apartment purchased with her new husband, Alfred Steele.

 In the 60s and 70s, their clients included Betsy Bloomingdale and Ronald and Nancy Reagan when Reagan was governor of California.
 Haines and Ted Graber designed the interiors of Walter and Leonore Annenberg's "Sunnylands" estate in Rancho Mirage.
 The Annenbergs also hired Haines to work on the redecoration of Winfield House in London, where Walter was serving as U.S. Ambassador.